- Home

 Get creative when packing jewellery

-If you don’t have a dedicated jewellery box, then egg cartons can make great temporary packaging that will keep your valuables separate.
+If you don’t have a dedicated jewellery box, egg cartons can make great temporary packaging that will keep your valuables separate.

 Pack clothes in suitcases or wardrobe boxes